Get a handle of your lot id traceability with Finale InventoryStart free trial

 For example, when a product is received with a supplier's lot id number already on it, the lot id number can be used in one of three ways: it can be assigned as the external lot id number, it can be used as the internal lot id number, or a completely new lot id number can be created.

 If a supplier does not provide a lot number, then the user needs to assign one internally.
 The internal lot number can be assigned through auto-generation or by a user-assigned numbering system.
 Another common user-assigned practice is using expiry dates for lot ids so the first items can be picked from your available stock first (FIFO).

 The choice is yours; Finale supports either scenario.

 Assigning lot IDs to the products is typically completed when the products are received into the warehouse.
 Finale makes it easy to assign lots id by offering several options for lots id information to be entered the system.

 - Manual Entry.
 When inbound products are received, simply enter the lot id and assign it to the product.

 - Bulk Import.
 If you have many lot ids for assignment, importing the data by copying and pasting from Excel.

 - Mobile Barcode Scanner.
 The turnkey mobile barcode scanner solution will improve your processing time of inbound shipments while eliminating data entry errors.
-Assigning lot ids is a snap with the bar code scanners.
+Assigning lot ids is a snap with the barcode scanners.
 If the lot ids are contained in the barcode on the product, simply scan the barcode.
-When the lots id are not given, create and print out barcode labels beforehand.
+When the lot ids are not given, create and print out barcode labels beforehand.
 Simply place the labels onto the box and scan the product when the product is received.